The bank with the best digital app experience

 Monzo have 3 tiers of account.
 Monzo Basic, which is free, Monzo Plus, which is £5 per month with a minimum term of 3 months, and Monzo Premium, which costs £15 per month, and has a minimum term of 6 months.

 The Wise Multi Currency account is free for all users, as they make their revenues via currency transfers and usage of their Mastercard debit card.

 Starling Bank excels when it comes to price, with their model being based on everything being pretty much free.
-To be fair however, Monzo and Revolut include a lot of extras that for many people would justify the extra cost.
+To be fair however, Monzo include a lot of extras that for many people would justify the extra cost.
 With Wise, their basic account offering is also free, as they make money from the currency transfers undertaken within the account.

 Digital Bank Account – Best for International

 Starling Bank have a simple yet effective suite of features for dealing with different currencies that are good value.
 Currency transfers at a flat fee of 0.4% of the amount transferred, and fee free withdrawals whilst abroad are the main elements.
 Their offering is really more focused on customers who may use the card whilst travelling and make occasional currency transfers, but not really aimed at people who have extensive cross-border requirements.